Get started!

 ⬅️ Go Back

-What are entities and analysis cases and how do they behave and interact with eachother?
+What are Entities and Analysis cases and how do they behave and interact with eachother?

-Analysis case, The lowest level
+Analysis case: the lowest level

 The analysis case will provide results through the score ranking, and explanatory factors pages once you input enough activity data in it.
 The following scheme represents that logic below: